Uncertain Machine Ethical Decisions Using Hypothetical Retrospection: Implementation

 For notation, this is written $Argument(b)$.
 We view this as a default argument that any action is acceptable.
 In our running example, the retrospective argument below is generated for $b_3$, tossing the coin and winning the Hawaii holiday.

 To determine an argument's validity, we search for attacks from other actions' arguments.
 Incoming attacks imply negative retrospection for not choosing an attacking action.
 To formalise Hansson's retrospection, we generate attacks by posing critical questions on arguments' claims~\cite{atkinson2004justifying}.
 For the branches $b_1 \in m(a_1)$, $b_2 \in m(a_2)$ and any generic moral principle, the following critical questions are asked for $Argument(b_1)$ to attack $Argument(b_2)$. \begin{description} \item[CQ1] \textit{Did $b_2$ violate a moral principle that $b_1$ did not}? \item[CQ2] \textit{Did $a_2$ hold a greater probability of breaking the moral principle than $a_1$}? \end{description} $Argument(b_1)$ only attacks $Argument(b_2)$ if both of these questions are answered positively.
 They represent negative retrospection for missing the chance to avoid violating a principle.
 The critical questions are asked both ways between all arguments supporting different actions, for every moral principle under consideration.
 The time and space complexity of answering the questions will differ for different theories.
-The critical questions for embedding utilitarianism and a generic deontological do-no-harm principle are given as follows: \begin{itemize} \item Utilitarian CQ1: \textit{Did $b_2$ bring greater utility value than $b_1$}? \item Utilitarian CQ2: \textit{Did $a_2$ expect greater utility value than $a_1$}? \item Do-no-harm CQ1: \textit{Did $b_2$ cause harm where $b_1$ did not}? \item Do-no-harm CQ2: \textit{Did $a_2$ expect greater probability of causing harm than $a_1$}? \end{itemize} After searching for attacks on all branches, an action should be selected with complete acceptability.
+The desired ethical theories have to be encoded into the critical questions relative to a domain.
+For Utilitarianism and a generic deontological do-no-harm principle critical questions are embedded as follows: \begin{itemize} \item Utilitarian CQ1: \textit{Did $b_2$ bring greater utility value than $b_1$}? \item Utilitarian CQ2: \textit{Did $a_2$ expect greater utility value than $a_1$}? \item Do-no-harm CQ1: \textit{Did $b_2$ cause harm where $b_1$ did not}? \item Do-no-harm CQ2: \textit{Did $a_2$ expect greater probability of causing harm than $a_1$}? \end{itemize} After searching for attacks on all branches, an action should be selected with complete acceptability.
 If no such action exists, an action should be selected with maximal acceptability, i.e. summing the probability of each non-attacked argument and selecting an action with a maximal sum.